 Scrolls and health potions are found on the floor and are picked up by moving over them.
 The number of scrolls or amount of health will not be known until they are picked up.

-Weapons are found in chests.
-If you are adjacent to a chest, you can obtain its contents by taking a turn to loot it.
-A standard weapon chest has an equal chance of containing a sword, shield, or bow.
+Weapons are found in chests or on racks.
+If you are adjacent to a chest or rack, you can obtain its contents by taking a turn to loot it.
+A standard weapon chest/rack has an equal chance of containing a sword, shield, or bow, however its in a chest you won't know what it is until you open it.
 The bonus of the weapon is random, but the bonuses increase on lower dungeon levels.
-There are two golden chests in the game: one in the dragon lair and one with the Lich.
-One of the golden chests will contain an exceptional shield and the other will have an exceptional sword or bow.
-The chance of looting a golden chest without being spotted starts at 50% instead of 70%.

 NOTE: You can hold an unlimited number of scrolls and health potions.
 You can only have one sword, shield, and bow at a time.
 Whenever you find a better one of these items, the new item automatically replaces and upgrades your older item.

 The attacker rolls a random # from 1-10 and adds its attack modifiers.
 Then the defender rolls 1-10 and adds its defense modifiers.
 If the attack total is as high or higher than the defense total, the attack is a hit.
 Otherwise, it's a miss.
 A hit removes one health from the target.

 Your attack modifiers consist of the bonus from your sword or bow, plus any extra modifiers such as a surprise bonus or a distance penalty.
 Your defense modifiers consist of shield bonus (unless your last action was a bow attack), plus any extra modifiers such as a bonus for guarding.
 A monster's attack/defense modifiers are simply their attack/defense stats, but in some cases these stat can change - if the monster has been enlarged, for instance.